szaimen/Nextcloud-NAS-Guide/docs/activate-tls.md

 **Now you should be able to access your Nextcloud on any device by opening `yourdomain.com`!**

 ### Advices what to do now
-- You should first visit `yourdomain.com/settings/user` with your admin user and fill in the mail-address that shall receive all admin mails into the `Email` input field.
-- Next, you should visit `yourdomain.com/settings/admin` and enable Nextcloud to send mails by filling in the mail-account settings that you've used [here](./smtp-mail)<br/>
-(Here is the official documentation on this: [click here](https://docs.nextcloud.com/server/20/admin_manual/configuration_server/email_configuration.html))
-- Afterwards, it is recommended to activate 2-factor autentification for all Nextcloud accounts to further secure them.
+- It is recommended to activate 2-factor autentification for all Nextcloud accounts to further secure them.
 Here is a guide how to do that: [klick here](https://docs.nextcloud.com/server/latest/admin_manual/configuration_user/two_factor-auth.html)